rm511130/Tanzu-Workshop-TKGI/README.md

 kubectl get all
 kubectl expose deployment fact --type=LoadBalancer --port=80 --target-port=3000
 ```
-- It takes a few seconds to create a load balancer on GCP and to expose a service, so let's first test if the pods are running the `rmeira/fact` container image:
+- It takes a minute to create a load balancer and to expose a K8s service, so let's first test if the pods are running the `rmeira/fact` container image:

 ```
+pod_name=$(kubectl get pods | grep fact | awk '{ print $1 }'); echo $pod_name
-kubectl exec -t -i fact bash
+kubectl exec -t -i $pod_name bash
 ```

-- The previous command have an opened a terminal session on a container running in your cluster with a prompt similar to the example: `root@factorial:/go/src/app#`
+- The `kubectl exec` command opens a terminal session on a container that is running the `fact` Docker Image in your cluster.
+You should see a prompt similar to the example: `root@factorial:/go/src/app#`

-- Continue with the following commands to test whether the program is running:
+- Continue with the following commands to test whether the `fact` program is running:

 ```
 curl 127.0.0.1:3000/40; echo
 exit
 ```
-- Back to the command prompt on your Linux VM.
-Let's check whether your service has been assigned a loadbalancer External-IP address and whether the `pks resize user1 --num-nodes 2` command from the previous lab has completed successfully.
+- Back to the command prompt on your Ubuntu VM.
+Let's check whether your service has been assigned a loadbalancer External-IP address, and whether the `pks resize user1 --num-nodes 2` command from the previous lab has completed successfully.

 ```
 kubectl get service
-pks cluster user1
+pks cluster user1-cluster
 ```
 - Execute the commands above every 30 seconds until you see:
    - an `External IP` show up for the `fact` service